andriichyzh/node-js-advanced-training/lessons/04-nodejs-philosophy/materials.md

 The Node.js core should be kept as small as possible.
 The ecosystem of modules living outside the core.

+## Small modules

+**Don't Repeat Yourself (DRY)**

+In Node.js, one of the most evangelized principles is to `design small modules`, not only in terms of `code size`, but most importantly in terms of `scope`.

+Small module is also considered to be the following:

+ - Easier to understand and use
+ - Simpler to test and maintain
+ - Perfect to share with the browser

+## Small surface area

+Node.js modules usually have the characteristic of exposing only a minimal set of functionality.

+## Simplicity and pragmatism

+**Keep It Simple, Stupid (KISS)**

+> "The design must be simple, both in implementation and interface.
+> It is more important for the implementation to be simple than the interface.
+> Simplicity is the most important consideration in a design."
+> (c) Richard P. Gabriel

+# Principles from Isaac Z. Schlueter

-    Write modules that do one thing well.
-Write a new module rather than complicate an old one.
+ - Write modules that `do one thing well`.
+Write a `new module` rather than `complicate an old one`.

-    Write modules that encourage composition rather than extension.
+ - Write modules that `encourage composition` rather than `extension`.

-    Write modules that handle data Streams, because that is the universal interface.
+ - Write modules that handle data `Streams`, because that is the `universal interface`.

-    Write modules that are agnostic about the source of their input or the destination of their output.
+ - Write modules that are `agnostic` about the `source of their input` or the `destination of their output`.

-    Write modules that solve a problem you know, so you can learn about the ones you don’t.
+ - Write modules that `solve a problem you know`, so you can learn about the ones you don’t.

-    Write modules that are small.
-Iterate quickly.
-Refactor ruthlessly.
-Rewrite bravely.
+ - Write modules that are `small`.
+Iterate `quickly`.
+Refactor `ruthlessly`.
+Rewrite `bravely`.

-    Write modules quickly, to meet your needs, with just a few tests for compliance.
+ - Write modules `quickly`, to meet your needs, with just a `few tests for compliance`.
 Avoid extensive specifications.
-Add a test for each bug you fix.
+Add a `test for each bug you fix`.

-    Write modules for publication, even if you only use them privately.
-You will appreciate documentation in the future.
+ - Write modules `for publication`, even if you `only use them privately`.
+You will `appreciate documentation in the future`.

-    Working is better than perfect.
+ - `Working` is better than `perfect`.

-    Focus is better than features.
+ - `Focus` is better than `features`.

-    Compatibility is better than purity.
+ - `Compatibility` is better than `purity`.

-    Simplicity is better than anything.
+ - `Simplicity` is better than `anything`.